Cacti/documentation/Standards-Code-Formatting.md

 ### Constants

-Always use constants in place of numbers to represent static values.
+Always use constants instead of numbers to represent static values.
 Instead of
 doing:

 ```php